RanggaBS/bully-scripting/docs/01-game-reference/global-functions/PedCreatePoint.md

 ---
-description: Create a character at a pre-defined point, as opposed to a custom position like PedCreateXYZ.
+description: Create a character at a pre-defined point, as opposed to a custom position like [**PedCreateXYZ**](https://bully-scripting.vercel.app/docs/game-reference/global-functions/PedCreateXYZ).
 sidebar_class_name: hidden
 ---